Alan4247748/friendly-potato/docs/case studys/Adobe.md

 # The Problem

-The Adobe EMEA studio needed help re-purposing content.
-Adobe commissions long research reports and turns them into articles.
+The Adobe EMEA studio needed help re-purposing industry reports into articles.

 ![Personalization at scale](/img/adobe.png)

 # My Role

-  ***Let's be honest, no-one wants to read a 40 page report.
-In this project I distilled market research reports into 1500-word blog posts.***
+  ***In this project I distilled market research reports into 1500-word blog posts.***

  - 30% Research
  - 30% Writing